Chad90b/iamadagostino_wow-classic-talent-calculator/README.md

 # Classic WoW Talent Planner / Talent Calculator
-A talent calculator for World of Warcraft Classic\
+A talent planner / talent calculator for World of Warcraft Classic\
 ~~forked from hseager/Classic-WoW-Talent-Planner~~\
 forked from iamadagostino/Classic-WoW-Talent-Planner